 Alongside this, Puebla has firmly been put on the map due to its delicious and thriving food scene.
 Dishes like Chiles en Nogada and Mole Poblano are very popular in this region and a must try!

 On the weekends, don’t miss the open-air fair at the independence square which celebrates Pueblas’ love of food, crafts, music and dance.

 It’s also the perfect place to get your hands dirty and practise their traditional ceramic technique, Talavera, at one of the workshops in the city.

-The distance between Mexico City and Puebla is only 134 km (83 miles), a short distance when it comes to Mexico.
+The distance from Mexico City to Puebla is only 134 km (83 miles), a short distance when it comes to Mexico.
 The most popular way to cover this distance is a 2.5 – 3 hour bus ride.
 A typical fare for this ride is around 302 MXN ($15), which is much cheaper than a private taxi that can easily cost you over $100.

 The bus is a cost-effective option that you can easily fit into your plans.
 They depart often and have set schedules that you can check in advance.

 Adding to the convenience, no matter where you are within Mexico City, you probably won’t be far from one of the locations where the buses depart from.
 One of these set locations is from the airport, which means you can land in Mexico City and head straight to Puebla without having to go into the city centre.